 How Did I Start My Career in Digital Marketing in India?

 I share what I learn and teaching has helped me become a digital marketer.
 I learn new skills, teach people and love seeing them grow in this domain.
-At the age of 17, when I was a student at Loyola College doing Biotechnology, I realised that microscopes and lab rats are not my thing.
+At the age of 17, when I was a student at Loyola College doing Biotechnology, I realised that microscopes and lab rats are not my things.
 I didn’t want to discover what people had already discovered in their labs.

 I am more of a creative person and I started working as a part-time content writer in a digital marketing agency way back in 2005.
 They, of course, didn’t have Indian clients as the country lacked digital awareness at that point in time.
-Few months in the job space, I decided I wanted to become a Digital Marketer.
+A few months in the job space, I decided I wanted to become a Digital Marketer.

 Later, I launched SoravJain.com where I practised all sorts of digital marketing techniques on my own.
 I went on to offer digital marketing training and services under the banner of echoVME – Digital marketing agency based out of Chennai where I worked with some really renowned brands in this journey of a self-made digital marketer.